 Throughout this website, there are numerous links to help us begin to learn the truth about our history.
-These are not listed again here.
-Other online resources include:
+Online resources include:

 All My Relations: A Doorway to Understanding Anglican Diocese of Ottawa.

 Dohtah’s House: Jan Longboat discusses our relationship to the sustenance of the earth, Indigenous slow foods, and her on-going cultivation of Indigenous seeds, medicines, and food.

 History of the Ottawa River Watershed.
 Podcast by Peter Di Giangi, Algonquin Nation Secretariat.
 EquitableEducation.ca.
 (78 minutes)

 National Centre for Truth and Reconciliation.
 University of Manitoba.